 As far as the timing goes, Foxtrot uses Slows and Quicks, with the Slow taking 2 beats of music and the Quick taking 1.
-Furthermore, both styles freely use syncopated or split beats to express the music.
+Furthermore, both styles freely use syncopated beats to express the music.

 A figure is a step or pattern.
 Interestingly, the International and American Foxtrot styles share some figures.
 Sometimes the name is the same, such as the Weave.
 Other times the moves are the same, but the name is different.
 For instance, the Open Left Turn in American and the leader’s part of a Reverse Turn with a Feather Finish in International are the same.